I always wondered how damaged dreadlocked hair would become. A bunch of knots all over your head can’t be good…or can it?

 The short answer is no. It’s quite the opposite.

-Let’s imagine “normal” or unlocked hair for a minute.
+Let’s imagine normal, unlocked, or natural hair for a minute.

 Anyway, you get the idea.
-For years, my hair was never able to catch a break.
+From the excessive use of products and heat damage to brushing and consistently adding tension to my scalp for styling, my hair was never able to catch a break.

-Fast-forwarding to my dreadlock journey, my hair initially went through a good amount of damage because my loctician used the crochet and interlocking method.
-A lot of hair was ripped and pulled out in that process (all of which is growing back beautifully now, yay!)
+Fast-forward to my dreadlock journey, my hair initially went through a good amount of damage because my loctician used the crochet and interlocking method.
+A lot of hair was ripped and pulled out in that process (all of which has grown back beautifully by now, yay!)

 Do dreadlocks cause hair loss?

-Just like dreads aren’t inherently bad for your hair, healthy dreadlocks themselves aren’t the cause of hair loss.
+Just like dreads aren’t inherently bad for your hair, healthy dreadlocks themselves aren’t the cause of hair loss conditions.

 - Your roots are being pulled too tight